 - Ask questions about procedures that cause you anxiety.
 If you know and understand what is going to happen, you’ll have less reason to worry.

 - Eat a light meal before your visit and try not to drink coffee, teas or colas as they stimulate you instead of relaxing you.
-Eating a rich protein snack like a lean meat sandwich will help stabilize your blood sugar and reduce irritability.
+Eating a rich protein snack to help stabilize your blood sugar and reduce irritability.

 - Distract yourself in the dental chair by using headphones to listen to the radio or to music you find relaxing.
 This will muffle noises that may bother you.